-- A. Questions are set from the CAAB open Question Bank. - B. The questions are representative of questions for airman knowledge tests and their corresponding subject matter knowledge codes. - C. These will help airmen become familiar with similar questions on the airman knowledge tests.
+- A. Questions are set from the CAAB Question Bank which is available in the CAAB website. - B. The questions are representative of questions for knowledge tests and corresponding subject matter knowledge codes. - C. These will help become familiar with similar questions on the knowledge tests.

-The knowledge test is not designed to intimidate any prospective airman;
+The knowledge test is not designed to intimidate any prospective candidate;